Let’s bridge the gap: Empowering Māori and Pasifika in New Zealand’s Trades Sector

 What is work experience?

-There are two main ways that work experience is different from a regular job, says Doug Leef, Kaitohutohu Ahumahi (Community Industry Advisor) for MPTT.
+There are two main ways that work experience is different from a regular job, says Doug Leef, former Kaitohutohu Ahumahi (Community Industry Advisor) for MPTT.

 • It’s only for a set amount of time (whatever you agree on with the employer).